-Over this series of four posts, I explore the keys to a successful data warehouse, starting with design.
+Over this series of four posts, I explore the keys to a successful data warehouse, starting with data warehouse design.
 The topics for future posts are: build, operation, and maintenance.

 In the design of a data warehouse and, indeed, over the entire warehouse journey, the most important principle to keep in mind is that what you are delivering is a cross-functional, long-life foundation for data provision and decision support.
 Let’s parse that out: